PDOK/gokoala/engine/templates/openapi/README.md

   - Removal of generic OGC Collection endpoints, already covered in `commons-collections.json`
   - Changed tags from "Data" to "Features"
   - Removed default contact details
-  - Removed numberMatched and numberReturned, these are optional in the spec and not implemented in GoKoala
+  - Removed numberMatched, is optional in the spec and not compatible with cursor-based pagination.
   - Changed examples
     - to use `?f=format` instead of `.format` to be more inline with the OGC spec/docs
     - removed `offset` since we (will) use `cursor` for pagination